 Unfortunately, not everyone have a mentor to help out in the initial turbulent years.
 That’s why I’ve written this guide so that first-timers with no one to help out could now avoid the basic mistakes that could take their store down within rankings.

-- Ecommerce Optimization Tips for Holiday Season
+- Ecommerce Optimization Tips

 - Design an Impressive Homepage